mattdean1/contentful-text-search/README.md

 Use the Contentful Sync API to keep a local copy of our content in Redis - because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.

-We re-index all our content regularly via a cron job, and keep the index up to date via Contentful webhooks in between.

-##### Default updates:

--   Cron job runs every 60 mins
--   Webhooks trigger an update when an entry is published, unpublished, or deleted

 ### 2. Transform